fbsamples/workplace-platform-samples/SupportScripts/Python/UpdateUserEmails/README.md

 ### GENERATE ACCESS TOKEN
 More information on how to generate an access token on Workplace can be found in [this link](https://developers.facebook.com/docs/workplace/custom-integrations-new/).
+Please make sure that the integration created on Workplace has at least the "Manage work profiles" permission.

 ## RUN
 Run the script in a command line as follows: